LoopKit/looptips/docs/settings/overview.md

 **Scenario:** If you have told Loop that your insulin need is 1 unit/hour, but in reality, you're needing 1.3 units/hour because you've traveled to a colder place and will be sedentary for days...

-- **What happens**: You will likely find yourself steady but higher than your target range while Looping
+- **What happens**: You will likely find yourself steady but higher than your correction range while Looping
 - **Why**: The high temporary basals that Loop will be providing in an attempt to bring you back to target will simply be going to fill the lack of adequate basal scheduled
-- **Solution**: If you update your basal schedule to reflect 1.3 units/hour of basal needs, Loop would be better positioned to provide needed insulin delivery to keep you in the target range
+- **Solution**: If you update your basal schedule to reflect 1.3 units/hour of basal needs, Loop would be better positioned to provide needed insulin delivery to keep you in the correction range

 See [Adjust Your Settings](adjust.md) for guidance on making these changes.